 - Dread Rots are a cheap option which compliments the Death Knell (as a source of corpses) as well as the Piggys themselves.
 Piggys are one of the few reliable ways to deliver the Glimmer Imp, which is often the best support piece to take with Dread Rots.

 - Warbeasts like Gorehounds, Skin & Moans, and the Clockatrice all take the same kind of buffs as Piggybacks and are effective at trading up into the kind of targets Piggys typically struggle against.

 - Piggybacks are very slow, and pair well with faster models which can outflank the spaces which the Piggys occupy.
 Additionally, they themselves love SPD buffs

 - The Malady Man is going to be almost an auto-include with Piggybacks, thanks primarily to Desperate Pace increasing their ability to get up the board early and into positions where they can tie down the maximum number of enemies.
-The Monkey is also extremely good at providing cover for the Pigs, whose Impervious Flesh does not work if attacked in the back arc.
+The Monkey is also extremely good at providing cover for the Pigs, whose Shield Wall does not work if attacked in the back arc.
 He can increase their durability even further thanks to Monkey Bite, potentially forcing your opponent to boost both attack & damage rolls.

 - Gorehounds are great at getting past enemy formations which the Piggys have tied down to get at the squishy support in your opponent's backfield.

 - Murder Crows are almost the exact opposite of Piggybacks, all offence with no defence.
 With the additional distance provided by the Officer and the Malady Man, Murder Crows arriving from Ambush will finally be able to engage those enemies which the Pigs have tied down.